NEXUS cardholders – Make sure your personal information is up to date.

 - certificates of identity

-In general, new travel documents are mailed to you.
-However, if you apply in person at a passport office, you can pay an extra fee to pick them up in person when they are ready.
+We usually mail the new travel document to you.
+However, if you apply in person at a passport office, you can pay an extra fee to pick it up in person when ready.

 Step 1: Verify the information